dev-SR/GraphTopic/README.md

     * **Description:**  Specifies the number of top keyphrases to extract from each individual document.
 These document keyphrases are used to merge and refine the trivial topics into latent topics.
 A lower `TopN` value may result in broader, more general latent topics.
 * **`keyphrase_extractor` (Callable[[str, int], List[Tuple[str, float]]], optional)**:
     * **Default:** `getKeyPhrasesUsingKeyBERT`
     * **Description:** A function responsible for extracting keyphrases from a given text.
-It should accept the text and the desired number of keyphrases (`n`) as input and return a list of tuples, where each tuple contains a keyphrase (string) and its associated weight (float).
+It should accept the text and the desired number of keyphrases (`n`) as input and return a list of tuples, where each tuple contains a keyphrase (string) and its associated weight (float) (optional).
 You can provide a custom keyphrase extraction function if needed, conforming to this signature.
     * **Example Function Signature:**
         ```python
         def getKeyPhrases(text, n):